Switching from Squarespace to Wix (Is it a good idea?)

 Does Switching to Wix Affect SEO?

 Yes… and this is the part people often underestimate.
 Anytime you change platforms, your site structure shifts.
-If you don’t put redirects in place, visitors (and Google) will get broken links, which can hurt rankings.
+If you don’t put redirects in place, visitors (and Google) will encounter broken links, which can hurt your rankings quickly and quietly.

-If you’ve already built traffic on Squarespace, don’t take SEO lightly during migration.
-It’s not just about moving words and images—it’s about preserving how search engines see your site.
+If you’ve already built traffic on Squarespace, don’t treat SEO as an afterthought during migration.
+It’s not just about moving words and images — it’s about preserving how search engines see your site, and that work is entirely manual.

 The Wix Trap: Why It’s Hard to Leave Once You’re In